catalyst-cloud/catalystcloud-docs/source/block-storage/volume-transfer.rst

   You must have both of your projects sourced in the same region to be able to transfer a volume between them.

-In console one, we have to find the volume that we want to transfer:
+In console one, we use the following code to find the volume that we want to
+transfer:

 .. code-block:: bash